If you have type 2 diabetes, your doctor might suggest Januvia (sitagliptin) as a treatment option for you to try.

 Will I need to take insulin with Januvia?

-While you’re taking Januvia, your doctor will monitor your blood sugar and hemoglobin A1c* levels to see how well the medication is working.
 If your treatment plan isn’t working well for you, they may recommend that you take insulin.

-Talk with your doctor about the best treatment plan for you.
+For more information about combination therapies for type 2 diabetes, see this article.
+You can also talk with your doctor about the best treatment plan for you.

 If you miss a dose of Januvia, take it as soon as you realize that you missed it.
-Or if it’s almost time for your next dose, skip the missed dose and continue with your normal dosing schedule.
+Or if it’s almost time for your next dose, skip the missed dose and continue with your typical dosing schedule.

 It’s important to follow the dosing schedule your doctor gives you.
 If you need help remembering to take your dose of Januvia on time, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.

 Your doctor may recommend that you take your dose of Januvia around the same time each day.
-This helps make sure there’s always a consistent amount of drug in your body.
+This helps make sure there’s always a consistent amount of the drug in your body.

 If you have any questions about how to take your dose of Januvia, talk with your doctor or pharmacist.

-Don’t use more Januvia than your doctor prescribes.
+Do not use more Januvia than your doctor prescribes.
 Using more than this can lead to serious side effects.

 What to do in case you take too much Januvia